RuseCristian/Speedy/README.md

 ## 🎓 Academic Background - Bachelor's Thesis Project

-This application represents the culmination of my **Bachelor's Thesis in Automotive Engineering**, awarded **2nd Place** at the Scientific Communications Session 2025 at Polytechnic University of Bucharest.
-The project demonstrates the intersection of theoretical automotive physics and practical mobile application development.

 ### Thesis Objectives

 - **Research Goal**: Develop a comprehensive digital tool for accurate vehicle acceleration prediction